MileHacker Logo

 Licensed Taxis

-• Identification: Licensed metered taxis have distinctive markings, a visible meter, and often a company logo.
+• Identification: Licensed metered taxis have distinctive markings, a visible meter, and commonly a company logo.

 • Hailing: Less usual on the street.
-Safer to ring a local taxi company or use ride-sharing apps.
+Safer to ring a local taxi company or take a ride-sharing apps.

 • Fares: Vary by distance and time.
 Confirm meter use or agree on fare beforehand.
 Payment usually cash.